LizardByte/Sunshine/docs/source/troubleshooting/linux.rst

 problematic at higher resolutions (4K).

-As of now this can only be fixed by recompiling Mesa with a test patch (see gitlab issue) that unconditionally enables a low latency tuning mode for all encoder workloads.
+As of now this can only be fixed by recompiling Mesa with a test patch (see url above) that unconditionally enables a low latency tuning mode for all encoder workloads.
 This is for advanced users only and neither support nor warranty are provided.
 Note also that this patch entails a higher power consumption while encoding and may not be suitable for all use cases.